tannu64/tannu64/README.md

 ## How I work with clients

-Roman Urdu, English, Urdu, whichever lets us move faster.
+English.
 Concise.
 Direct.
 I'll tell you "this won't scale" before I start, not after the invoice.
 I offer a 72-hour free trial because I'd rather you fire me on day three than pay for a month of misaligned expectations.

-If you want a yes-man with a Zapier certificate, I'm not the guy.
+If you want a yes-man with a no-code certificate, I'm not the guy.
 If you want someone who will tell you your RAG is garbage and then fix it, we'll get along.

 ---